The Mystery of the Leaping Fish

 The Mystery of the Leaping Fish is a 1916 American short silent comedy film starring Douglas Fairbanks, Bessie Love, and Alma Rubens.
 Directed by John Emerson, the story was written by Tod Browning with intertitles by Anita Loos.
+A parody of Sherlock Holmes fiction, the film addresses the topic of narcotics in a very light comedic way.

 A 35 mm print of the film still exists in its entirety and is currently in the public domain.